Football clubs in Spain – Region by region

 Aragon

 Historically, Aragonese football has centred almost solely around Real Zaragoza, a regular fixture in the top flight for most of their history.
-However, they’ve just endured their worst season since the 1940s and have been stuck in the Segunda Division for more than a decade where they now contest Aragonese derbies with nearby Huesca.
+However, they’re going through their worst-ever period, and were relegated to the third tier last term, along with regional rivals Huesca.

 The Aragonese clubs